 Among the jurisdictions cited for their "anti-business rulings" in this report were West Virginia; South Florida; Cook County, Illinois; Atlantic County, New Jersey; Montgomery and Macon Counties, Alabama; Los Angeles County, California; and Clark County, Nevada.
-The report suggests that reforms such as "stopping 'litigation tourism,' enforcing consequences for bringing frivolous lawsuits, stemming abuse of consumer laws, ensuring that pain and suffering awards serve a compensatory purposes, strengthening rules to promote sound science, protecting access to health care by addressing medical liability issues, and prioritizing the asbestos and silica claims of those who are actually sick," can help restore balance to Judicial Hellholes.

-The court also rejected the company's claim that the transcripts were work product and determined that the public interest in evidence and arguments made to the court related to the alleged fraud in the motorist's lawsuit tipped the balance in favor of disclosure.
+The report suggests that reforms such as "stopping 'litigation tourism,' enforcing consequences for bringing frivolous lawsuits, stemming abuse of consumer laws, ensuring that pain and suffering The court also rejected the company's claim that the transcripts were work product and determined that the public interest in evidence and arguments made to the court related to the alleged fraud in the motorist's lawsuit tipped the balance in favor of disclosure.